 A systematic review and meta-analysis estimated the proportion of children considered asymptomatic or in a severe or critical state.
-It found the proportion of asymptomatic infection in children was 21.1%, and the proportion of children with severe and critical symptoms was 3.8%.
+It found the proportion of asymptomatic infection in children was 21.1%.

 A report by National Centre for Immunisation Research and Surveillance (NCIRS), Australia found that during Delta variant outbreak in NSW, 98% children infected had asymptomatic or mild infection.